WHELP-project/whelp-contracts/contracts/pool/README.md

 ### `cumulative_prices`

-Returns the cumulative prices for the assets in the pair.
+Returns the cumulative prices for the assets in the pool.

 ```json
 {